timrobertson100/occurrence-annotation/README.md

 - A GBIF user can view some data such as a map of a Taxon or a Dataset (the context) on a map
 - The user can then draw a polygon on the map and create a rule to annotate the data in the context
-- A created rule includes the context to which is applies.
+- A created rule includes the context to which it applies.
 Currently, this applies dataset, taxon or both (i.e. about records of taxon X from dataset Y)
 - Note that we don't currently aggregate or query across hierarchies of taxa.
 A rule about Species X will not be found querying using higher taxa (yet).
 - Logged-in users will be able to offer support or context rules (i.e. thumbs up or thumbs down)
 - Comments can be added by logged-in users to a rule